top of page

 Because problems that affect your property aren't always obvious to those without the right training and experience.

-I have performed over 4,500 inspections in the last 10 years, with the last few years seeing numbers of over 500 per year.
-I have grown up in the business of construction and feel that there is not much that will escape my detection.
-With that being said, I know there are many more inspectors out there that have shown up in the last year when the market was so crazy.
-With option periods and daylight, it limits how many inspections ( performed right!!! ) that can be done.
-I like to do 2 in a day.
-I will do as many as 3 in a day with reports to follow the next day.
-I do not skip steps because I'm in a hurry and if anyone knows me, I will talk to a buyer for as long as they need.
-I prefer to have reports out the next day again when I'm not in a hurry.
-I will sit down in front of my computer with a cup of coffee and write a report appropriately.
-If others say they can get report out after inspection, then you will get a fast report.
-That doesn't make it a good report.
-I do take as many as 300 or more pictures on any given job and will use them in my reports.
-I have catered my reports for the buyers to understand and not like the newer fancy inspection software out now that makes the work easier for the inspector.
-If I wanted easy I would take a few dozen pictures instead of a few hundred.
-I like to show things working in home ... or not working with confirmation that I did put hands on everything in home.
-It is more for confirmation of putting the buyers at ease that I actually did walk roof, get into the attic, and under the home.
+I have conducted more than 5,000 inspections in the past decade, with the most recent years averaging over 500 annually.
+I was raised in the construction industry and believe that very little will go unnoticed by me.
+That said, I recognize that numerous other inspectors have emerged in the past years during the market's frenzy.
+With option periods and daylight, it restricts the number of inspections ( conducted properly!!! ) that can be carried out.
+I enjoy doing 2 in one day.
+I can complete up to 3 in a day, with reports available the following day.
+I never rush through steps, and if anyone is familiar with me, I will engage with a buyer for as long as necessary.
+I would like to send reports the following day again when I'm not pressed for time.
+I will settle in front of my computer with a cup of coffee and properly write a report.
+If others claim they can provide the report following the inspection, then you will receive a quick report.
+That may not qualify it as a good report.
+I often take 300 or more photos during any assignment and utilize them in my reports.
+I have tailored my reports for the buyers' comprehension, unlike the new advanced inspection software available now that simplifies the work for the inspector.
+If I desired simplicity, I would capture a couple dozen photos rather than several hundred.
+I enjoy demonstrating things functioning at home ... or not functioning, with assurance that I've touched everything at home.
+It is primarily to reassure the buyers that I truly did walk on the roof, enter the attic, and go under the home.

-I think experience certainly matters and not the price.
-My analogy is that I was a paramedic and fire fighter for over 25 years.
-I have been in hundreds of house fires and on thousands of ems calls.
-I had the same certificate or patch as a newly-hired medic and fireman but we absolutely were not the same.
-I feel that inspections are the same way.
-I see past the new paint, new floors , and look for possible issues that might show later or give confirmation that work was done right.
+I believe that experience is what truly counts, not the cost.
+My comparison is that I served as a paramedic and firefighter for more than 25 years.
+I have participated in many house fires and responded to thousands of EMS calls.
+I possessed the identical certificate or patch as a newly-recruited medic and firefighter, yet we were clearly not the same.
+I believe that inspections operate similarly.
+I look beyond the fresh paint, new flooring, and seek out potential problems that could arise later or provide assurance that the job was done correctly.

 bottom of page